trewknowledge/GDPR/README.txt

 * Re-assignment of user data on erasure requests & pseudonymization of user website data
 * Data Processor settings and publishing of contact information
 * Right to access data by admin dashboard with email look up and export
-* Right to access data by Data User with front-end requests button & double opt-in confirmation email
+* Right to access data by Data Subject with front-end requests button & double opt-in confirmation email
-* Right to portability & export of data by Admin or Data User in XML or JSON formats
+* Right to portability & export of data by Admin or Data Subject in XML or JSON formats
-* Encrypted audit logs for the lifetime of Data User compliance activity
+* Encrypted audit logs for the lifetime of Data Subject compliance activity
-* Data User Secret Token for two-factor decryption and recovery of data
+* Data Subject Secret Token for two-factor decryption and recovery of data
-* Data breach notification logs and batch email notifications to data users
+* Data breach notification logs and batch email notifications to Data Subjects
 * Telemetry Tracker for visualizing plugins and website data

 == Settings ==